 The Band : Robin Aspland, Keff McCulloch, Justin Myers, Ralph Salmins, Tracey Wilson, Jodie Wilson.

 First UK Broadcast : 2 – 16 November 1987.

-Plot : The Doctor takes Mel on an intergalactic time-travelling bus trip, to 1950’s Earth and a Welsh Butlins style holiday camp.
-Unknown to the Doctor, the “Chimeron Queen” – Delta has also stowed away aboard the bus, with a precious cargo in an attempt to survive an attack by Gavrok and his deadly Bannermen.
+Plot : The Doctor takes Mel, on an intergalactic time-travelling bus trip; to 1950’s Earth and a Welsh Butlins style holiday camp.
+Unknown to the Doctor, the “Chimeron Queen” – ‘Delta’ has also stowed away aboard the bus.
+Delta is carrying a precious secret cargo, in an attempt to survive an attack by Gavrok and his deadly Bannermen.